Research and Education

 Starlab Portable Planetarium

-Use of Technology for Indigenous Education: IEI designs various technology-rich teaching and learning resources, including: Distance learning courses; Use of the Internet to teach with culturally compatible styles and culturally relevant curriculum; Development of indigenous resources for use in informal settings such as museums and planetaria, etc.
+Use of Technology for Indigenous Education: IEI designs various technology-rich teaching and learning resources, including: Distance learning courses; Use of the Internet to teach with compatible styles and relevant curriculum; Development of indigenous resources for use in informal settings such as museums and planetaria, etc.

 Example Activities: